Erruar/Saku-Overclock/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the GPL-3.0 License.
 See `LICENSE.md` for more information.
+The application contains elements of [Collapse Launcher](https://github.com/CollapseLauncher/Collapse), which is licensed by [MIT license](https://github.com/CollapseLauncher/Collapse/blob/main/LICENSE), such elements are marked in the code as [Collapse Launcher](https://github.com/CollapseLauncher/Collapse), also, get acquainted with the [MIT license](https://github.com/CollapseLauncher/Collapse/blob/main/LICENSE) if you want to use their elements too.
+The GPL and MIT licenses have similar concepts, as a result of which I did not copy their license into my project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>